Unified Optimization of Source Weights and Transfer Quantities in Multi-Source Transfer Learning: An Asymptotic Framework: Theoretical Characterization of Optimal Source Weights and Transfer Quantities

 For \textbf{optimal transfer quantity}, by minimizing the above expression, we obtain that maximizing the transfer quantity is optimal, i.e.,

 Moreover, the solution of \textbf{optimal transfer weight} $w_1^*$ is

 \end{theorem}

-We now present some observations regarding the optimal weight in \eqref{optimal_weight_singlesource}.
-We observe that as the distance between \( \theta_0 \) and \( \theta_1 \) increases, the optimal weight decreases.
-This shows that the weighting strategy reduces the influence of sources with substantial discrepancies from the target.
-Moreover, as the quantity of source samples \( N_1 \) increases, the optimal weight also decreases.
+In Fig.~\ref{bias_variance_trade_off}, we provide an intuitive explanation for the existence of the optimal weight $w_1^*$ defined in \eqref{optimal_weight_singlesource}.
+We now discuss several properties of the optimal weight $w_1^*$.
+We observe that as the distance between $ \theta_0 $ and $\theta_1$ increases, $t$ increases and $w_1^*$ decreases accordingly.
+In particular, as $|\theta_0 - \theta_1| \to 0$, $w_1^*$ approaches one, whereas as the discrepancy becomes sufficiently large, $w_1^*$ approaches zero.
+This shows that the weighting strategy reduces the influence of the source domain when it exhibits substantial discrepancies from the target.
+Moreover, as the quantity of source samples $ N_1 $ increases, $w_1^*$ also decreases.
 This illustrates that the derived weight adaptively controls the trade-off between the target and source information, preventing the source from dominating even when it is abundant.
-In Fig.~\ref{bias_variance_trade_off}, we provide an intuitive explanation for the optimal $w_1^*$.

-In the following, we extend the result of the Theorem \ref{thm:one_source} to the high-dimensional setting.
+In the following, we extend the result of Theorem \ref{thm:one_source} to the high-dimensional setting.